Mohinder Suresh: Generations

-Another picture Bennet finds depicting the future reveals Bennet lying dead on the ground, with his daughter crying in the background.
-Mohinder distracted Bennet while Bob went to capture Claire and extract her blood (as a cure for the mutated Shanti virus).
-Bennet almost killed Mohinder when Elle ambushed them, but did not; however, Mohinder's trust in Bennet was broken completely, and he assumed that Bennet would go to any lengths to protect his daughter, no matter who would be harmed or killed.
-After kidnapping Bob's daughter, Elle, Bennet brokers a trade for his own captured daughter.
-However, as the two girls are switched, Elle breaks free and tries to kill Claire and her boyfriend, West.
-Bennet shoots Elle in the arm, then prepares to kill Bob.
-He says that Bob is the heart of the Company, and if Bob is dead, then the Company dies with him.
-As Bennet prepares to fire, Mohinder shoots him in the left eye - exactly as in the painting.

-In "Truth & Consequences", Mohinder revives Bennet using Claire's blood, explaining that such acts are what the Company does.
+Mohinder revives Bennet using Claire's blood, explaining that such acts are what the Company does.
 He leaves Bennet locked in a holding cell.
 Using Claire's blood to reinforce the antibodies in his blood, he then derives a cure for the new strain of the virus and prepares to leave for New Orleans to deliver it to Niki Sanders.
 However, while making his way to the airport, Sylar calls and tells him that he has Molly Walker.

-In "Powerless" he returns to his loft in Brooklyn to find Sylar and Maya Herrera with a sleeping Molly Walker.
 Sylar forces Mohinder to help heal his strain of virus that is preventing him from using his powers.
 Mohinder takes Sylar and the others to Isaac Mendez's loft.
 After Maya is shot by Sylar, Mohinder proves to Sylar that he can cure the virus by bringing Maya back from the dead using the blood he took from Claire.
 However, as Mohinder is about to inject Sylar with a transfusion of blood, Elle Bishop intercedes.
 Elle shocks Sylar in the back, but he manages to escape, taking the last transfusion of blood with him.
-Mohinder thanks Elle for saving them, saying that Sylar "would have slaughtered us all had you not been here."